quynkk1/e-series-skylake-hackintosh-dell/README.md

 # Dell Latitude E-Series Skylake Hackintosh
 This repo contains all the fixes for Skylake CPU Model on macOS.

-I have made and tested this EFI on Dell Latitude E5570, but I need a confirmation if this EFI is worked on other Dell Skylake E-Series Models.
+I have made and tested this EFI on Dell Latitude E5570, but I need a confirmation if this EFI is working on other Dell Skylake E-Series Models.

 **My laptop specification:**